unlocomqx/addons-docs/docs/src/productdesigner/product-config/11-visual-options.md

 <img srcset="/productdesigner/images/add-subgroup.jpg 2x">

-A new sub-group will be adding inside the option group
+A new sub-group will be added inside the option group

 <img srcset="/productdesigner/images/new-subgroup.jpg 2x">